San'ao Nuclear Power Plant: Construction

 Construction of the plant was authorized in May 2015 by the Chinese government.
-The plant is being constructed by the Cangnan Nuclear Power Company, under the aegis of the state-owned China General Nuclear Power Group.
+The plant is being constructed by the Cangnan Nuclear Power Company, under the aegis of the state-owned China General Nuclear Power Group (CGN).
 Construction of the first unit began on 31 December 2020 and construction of the second unit on 30 December 2021.
 The first unit is expected to begin operation in 2026, and the second unit in 2027.